marcusjehrlander/librenms-searchendpoint/README.md

 Allows input of both IP and MAC-address

 The script will need to be modified with your LibreNMS API-key and FQDN-address to your LibreNMS instance.

+Script has been tested with LibreNMS version 22.8.